Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 4. [Fix Those Bastard Rope Fences](https://www.nexusmods.com/morrowind/mods/45741)

 ## Step 2.8 Some minor mods (Optional)
 Finally, here are a few more minor graphical mods that are a nice  addition to the game.
 Again, extract these zips to your ***Morrowind/Data Files*** directory.
-When asked to overwrite the file, click Yes.
+When asked to overwrite files, click Yes.

 1. [Better Waterfalls](https://www.nexusmods.com/morrowind/mods/45424)